timostamm/protobuf-ts/MANUAL.md

   Only applies to services that do *not* use the option `ts.client`.
   If you do not want rpc clients at all, use `force_client_none`.

-- "client_call"
+- "client_generic"
   Use *Call return types for rpc clients.
   Only applies to services that do *not* use the option `ts.client`.
-  Since CALL is the default, this option has no effect.
+  Since CLIENT_GENERIC is the default, this option has no effect.

-- "client_promise"
-  Use Promise return types for rpc clients.
-  Only applies to services that do *not* use the option `ts.client`.

-- "client_rx5"
+- "client_grpc1"
-  Use Observable return types from the `rxjs` package (major version 5) for rpc clients.
+  Generate a client using @grpc/grpc-js (major version 1).
   Only applies to services that do *not* use the option `ts.client`.

 - "force_client_none"